 - Length 5 yrs

 Dietetics is a professional program planned to meet the accreditation standards for the dietetics profession in Canada, and is the only dietetics program offered in British Columbia.
 You’ll explore general biological and social sciences courses, as well as specialized dietetics courses like basic and applied human nutrition, food and food systems management, and professional dietetic practice.

-The program involves five years of study: two prerequisite years and three program years (your fifth year is spent in internship placements at various locations across B.C.).
+The program involves five years of study: two prerequisite years and three program years (your fifth year is spent in practice education placements at various locations across B.C.).
 Once you graduate, you’ll be eligible to practice as a registered dietitian upon application to a provincial regulatory body and successful completion of a national registration examination.

 The Dietetics major differs from other nutrition-related majors offered by Land and Food Systems in that it is a regulated health-profession training program.
-As such, it has specific courses and internship placements to assist students to develop knowledge and skills for dietetic practice in the Canadian context.
+As such, it has specific courses and practice education placements to assist students to develop knowledge and skills for dietetic practice in the Canadian context.